Nest One: Specifications and building codes

 To test the bearing capacity of the soil, 28 test wells up to 27 meters deep were made, they were filled with a special concrete mixture.
 After 28 days, when the concrete had gained 90% of its strength, tests were carried out to determine its real ability in interaction with the pile.
 Each column was subjected to a pressure of 1400 tons.
 For the first time in Uzbekistan, a Barret foundation is used for the construction of a building.
 For the construction of a skyscraper, for the first time in Uzbekistan, concrete grade m800 is used.
 Especially to provide the future complex with a special brand of concrete, a concrete plant was built on the outskirts of Tashkent city, where 4 million dollars were invested.

 Particular qualities

 The complex has 1061 luxury apartments with the number of rooms from 1 to 8 and an area of 37- 411 sq.m. and equipped with a “smart home” system.
 With it, you can remotely control all systems in the house.
 The house is equipped with 24-hour video surveillance cameras, a security service is working.
 There are more than 33 public spaces in the building, including guest rooms, conference halls, a spa/salon, a fitness center, a swimming pool, a library, etc. Own management company solves utility, technical and household issues of the complex.

 Transport accessibility

-In walking distance from the complex, there is a metro station called "Uzbekistan" in the Blue line of Tashkent metro.
+In walking distance from the complex, there is a metro station called "Ozbekistan" in the Blue line of Tashkent metro.